What is rape or sexual assault?

 Rapes and sexual assaults can also be committed by strangers.

-You can also be raped or sexually assaulted by a partner - someone you are in a relationship with.
+You can also be raped or sexually assaulted by someone you are in a relationship with.

 Drug and alcohol assisted rape/sexual assault

-Rapes and sexual assaults can occur when someone is given alcohol and/or drugs without their knowledge so that they become confused and unaware about what is happening to them.
+Rapes and sexual assaults can occur when someone is given alcohol or drugs without their knowledge.
+They become confused and unaware about what is happening to them.

-Alcohol and/or drugs can be added to a drink quite easily without the victim noticing, commonly known as being 'spiked'.
-The effect of this can cause memory loss, so the victim cannot remember exactly what happened.
+Alcohol or drugs can be added to a drink quite easily without the victim noticing, commonly known as being 'spiked'.
+A spiked drink can cause memory loss, so the victim cannot remember exactly what happened.

-To stay safe when you're out, never accept a drink from someone you've never met before.
-Always take your drink with you if you're going to the toilet or to make a telephone call; never leave it unattended.
+To stay safe when you're out, never accept a drink from someone you don't know.
+Don't leave your drink unattended, take it with you if you're going to the toilet or need to make a telephone call.